phoenix125/AtlasServerUpdateUtility/readme.txt

 ----------
  FEATURES
 ----------
+- Free Open Source program.
+- Easy setup!
+Use Wizard to easily set up your ocean or Blackwood server or manually edit config.
+Imports almost all required data from ServerGrid.json & GameServerUser.ini files (if enabled).
+- Automatically download and install a new Atlas Dedicated Server: No need to do it manually.
+- Automatically keeps server and mods updated.
 - Works with up to 400 grids (20x20).
 - Works with multiple server PC systems (See "HOW TO USE THIS UTIL FOR MULTI-SERVER SETUPS" below)
 - Assign CPU Affinity for each grid.
+- Player List: See who's on each of your grids, with SteamIDs.
-- Optionally automatically check for mod updates, install them, announce the update to in-Game/Discord/Twitch, and restart the server.
-(Looks for ModIDS in ServerGrid.json only)
+- Optionally automatically check for mod updates, install them, announce the update with notes to in-Game/Discord/Twitch, and restart the server.
-- Automatically imports available server data from ServerGrid.json & GameServerUser.ini files (if enabled).
-- Optionally start selected grid servers only.
+- Optionally start select or all grids manually or automatically on a schedule.
-- GUI INTERFACE for server info only... no config GUI window yet.
-(Still incomplete).
-The util can still run without the GUI for minimalists.
+- Modify all your GameUserSettings.ini, Game.ini, and Engine.ini files in one easy screen.
+No need to go to every server's folder to make changes.
+- Adjust many parameters, such as IP, ports, PVP/PVE, ModIDs, etc settings in an easy to use screen.
+- Backup: can perform automated backups of essential files and/or entire server every x number of backups.
+- Can be run without GUI: basic features available via the task bar icon.
-- Send RCON commands/messages to select servers only.
+- Send RCON commands/messages to select or all servers.
-- Send custom command lines PER GRID during server startup.
+- Assign unique custom command lines PER GRID during server startup.
-- Shut down all or select servers with/without announcement to Discord/Twitch/In-Game.
+- Shut down or restart all or select servers with/without announcement to Discord/Twitch/In-Game.
 - Scheduled events: Send RCON commands to All or Local grids or run any file at scheduled times.
 - OK to use with most other server managers: Use this tool to install and maintain the server and use your other tools to manage game play features.
-- Automatically download and install a new Atlas Dedicated Server: No need to do it manually.
-- Automatically keeps server and mods updated.
 - Announce server updates and/or restarts in game, on Discord and Twitch.
+- Discord: Sends grid running status and optionally all basic log entries to Discord.
+- Discord: Sends mod update notes to Discord.
-- KeepServerAlive: Detects server crashes (checks for AtlasGame.exe via PID) and will restart the server.
+- Crash Watchdog: Detects server crashes using three methods and will restart crashed grids.
-- User-defined scheduled reboots.
+- KeepAlive feature: If utility crashes, it can restart itself.
-- Remote restart via web browser, including your phone.
+- Remote Restart: restart and/or send RCON commands via any web browser, including your phone.
 - Send RCON commands via web browser, including from your phone.
 - Run multiple instances of AtlasServerUpdateUtility to manage multiple servers.
-- Clean shutdown of your server(s).
+- Clean shutdown of your grids using three methods, including verifying that your game has finished saving before completely shutting down the grid.
-- Programmable PER GRID start delay. (in GridStartSelect.ini).
+- Programmable PER GRID start and shutdown delay between grids.
+- Starts Home Servers first, then rest of servers.
+- Creates batch files to start all and/or select servers to manually manage your servers, if desired.
+- Detailed and basic log files are generated to assess nearly every action performed by ASUU.
+- Real-time CPU and Memory usage per grid is displayed.
+- Server Summary: Creates a text file with easy to read grid information, such as IP addresses, ports, Mods, etc.
+- Duplicate port checker: checks all your port assignments for duplicate ports.
+- Real-time basic log window to keep track of what ASUU is doing.
+- Sends "DestroyWildDinos" on a user-defined schedule.
+- Displays the actual command line used to start each grid in the Grid Configurator.

 More detailed features:
 - Optionally execute external files for seven unique conditions, including at server updates, mod updates, scheduled restarts, remote restart, when first restart notice is announced.
-  *These options are great executing a batch file to disable certain mods during a server update, to run custom announcement scripts, make config changes (enable PVP at scheduled times), etc.
+  *These options are great for executing a batch file to disable certain mods during a server update, to run custom announcement scripts, make config changes (enable PVP at scheduled times), etc.

 -----------------
  GETTING STARTED